-American Sign Language (ASL) is available for Church broadcasts in North American meetinghouses that have an ASL receiver installed.
-Priesthood leaders should coordinate requests for ASL equipment with their FM group manager.
+American Sign Language (ASL) is available for Church broadcasts in North American meetinghouses that have an ASL satellite receiver installed.
+Priesthood leaders should coordinate requests for ASL equipment with their facilities management group manager.

-When a broadcast is signed, it is usually available on LDS.org, the Church satellite network, or both.
+When a broadcast is signed, it is usually available on ChurchofJesusChrist.org, the Church satellite network, or both.

-An ASL broadcast on LDS.org can be viewed by selecting the broadcast and then selecting American Sign Language from the language list in the upper right-hand corner.
+An ASL broadcast on ChurchofJesusChrist.org can be viewed by selecting the broadcast and then selecting American Sign Language from the language list in the upper right-hand corner.

 Setup to View ASL Broadcasts via Satellite

-After the equipment for receiving an ASL satellite broadcast has been installed, the ASL broadcast will be available on a TV channel.
-The TV can be setup in any room in the meetinghouse that has a TV jack, such as a classroom or chapel.
-If the ASL broadcast is being shown in the same room as the non-ASL broadcast, the TV for viewing the ASL broadcast is often setup in front of one of the side-seating areas.
+After the equipment for receiving an ASL satellite broadcast has been installed, the ASL broadcasts will be available on either a TV channel (in meetinghouses with RF distribution systems) or a separate ASL video jack (HDMI distribution systems).
+The TV can be set up in any room in the meetinghouse that has an appropriate output jack, such as a classroom or chapel.
+If the ASL broadcast is being shown in the same room as the non-ASL broadcast, the TV for viewing the ASL broadcast is often set up in front of one of the side-seating areas.
 Some ASL users prefer to view the broadcast in a separate classroom, while others prefer to be in the chapel with the rest of the congregation; either is acceptable.
 The ASL broadcast and the non-ASL broadcast will be slightly out of sync with each other.
 If both broadcasts are being shown in the same room, the volume on the TV set showing ASL should be turned down.

 For additional support, contact the Global Service Center.